A Mean Field Game of Optimal Portfolio Liquidation: Introduction and overview

+where $\sigma$ is a (sufficiently regular) stochastic volatility process.
 The integral term accounts for permanent price impact, i.e. the impact of past trades on current prices, while the term $\eta_t \xi_t$ accounts for the instantaneous impact that does not affect future transactions.
-The resulting expected cost functional is then of the linear-quadratic form
+The expected cost functional is typically of the linear-quadratic form

-where $\kappa, \eta$ and $\lambda$ are bounded adapted processes.
-The process $\lambda$ describes the trader's degree of risk aversion; it penalizes slow liquidation.
+where $\kappa, \eta$ and $\lambda$ are one-dimensional bounded adapted and non-negative processes.
+The process $\lambda$ describes the trader's degree of risk aversion or her belief about the volatility process; it penalizes slow liquidation.
 The process $\eta$ describes the degree of market illiquidity; it penalizes fast liquidation.
 The process $\kappa$ describes the impact of past trades on current transaction prices.

-There are basically two approaches to overcome the challenges resulting from the singular terminal state constraint.
+There are basically two approaches to overcome the challenges resulting from the terminal state constraint.
 The majority of the literature, including Ankirchner et al.~\cite{AJK-2014}, Graewe et al.~\cite{GHQ-2015}, Kruse and Popier~\cite{KP-2016} and Popier \cite{P-2006,Popier-2007} considers finite approximations of the singular terminal value, and then shows that the minimal solution to the value function with singular terminal condition can be obtained by a monotone convergence argument.
 A second approach, originally introduced in Graewe et al. \cite{GHS-2013} and further generalised in Graewe and Horst \cite{GH-2017} is to determine the precise asymptotic behaviour of a potential solution to the HJB equation at the terminal time, and to characterize the value function in terms of a PDE or BSDE with finite terminal value yet singular driver, for which the existence of a solution in a suitable space can be proved using standard fixed point arguments.

+If the transactions are not directly observable, then it is natural to assume that the permanent impact is driven by the market’s expectation about the trader’s transactions as in \cite{basei:pham:17}, given the publicly observable information.
+It leads to a mean field control problem, which is not the focus of our paper.